By WomansDivorce.com | Updated February 16, 2019

 Reverting to a maiden name is common for many women after divorce.
 But requesting to change your name and actually getting it done can bring up a lot of questions about the process.

-Dawn's Question: Why is a provision required in order for a women to revert to her maiden name after the divorce?
+Dawn's Question: Why is a provision required in order for a woman to revert to her maiden name after the divorce?
 It is almost as if the husband's permission is required.

 Karen's Question: Can a legally married woman, who is separated from her husband, start using her maiden name even though they are not divorced?